Skip to content

 Current password:

-To connect over SSH with Linux or MacOS, simply run the command below, replacing <IP_ADDRESS> with the one shown in the login screen.
+To connect over SSH with Linux or MacOS, run the command below, replacing <IP_ADDRESS> with the one shown in the login screen after eth0.

 ssh nodezero@<IP_ADDRESS>

-If you’re using Windows, then you’ll use a client like PuTTY to connect.
-Simply fill out the Host Name (or IP Address) field with the address shown in the login screen.
+If using Windows, a client like PuTTY will be needed to connect.
+Fill out the Host Name (or IP Address) field with the address shown in the login screen.

 Running a NodeZero Pentest